 Social Ministry

-Saint Michael Lutheran Church utilizes more than10% of its operating budget to support those in need in our community and worldwide.
+Saint Michael Lutheran Church supports those in need in our community and worldwide.
 The social ministry committee reviews and recommends charities which fit the mission of our church.
 In addition to financial support, our members volunteer their time and talents to provide support and services to these social ministry projects.

-Lenten fundraiser - February 22 – April 9
+Lenten Project for KACS - February – March

 Christmas for Migrants – November/December